OWASP API Security Top 10 2023: Complete Developer Guide with Real Examples

 Why APIs Are Now the #1 Attack Surface

 Every significant application breach in the last three years has involved an API.
-Not a buffer overflow in a kernel module or a decade-old CVE — an API endpoint that did exactly what it was told, just by someone who shouldn't have been asking.
+Not a buffer overflow in a kernel module or a decade-old CVE, but an API endpoint that did exactly what it was told, just by someone who shouldn't have been asking.

 APIs have become the primary interface between everything: mobile apps, third-party integrations, microservices, partner systems, internal tools.
 The average enterprise now exposes hundreds of APIs, many of them undocumented, unmonitored, and tested only for functionality rather than security.